Democratic donors energize "Super PACs" as election nears

 Unlike the DNC, the Republican Party has been working closely with its presidential candidate, Romney, who heavily relies on its grassroots operation.
 On the Democratic side, Obama’s campaign has a huge grassroots organization itself and does not need such help from its party.

-Additional reporting by Alexander Cohen; Editing by David Lindsey, Bill Trott and Todd Eastham
+Additional reporting by Alexander Cohen; Editing by David Lindsey and Will Dunham